Samsung YP-R0: Alternative firmware

-On July 7, 2011 the first modded firmware v2.00 based on the official firmware v1.25 was released by an Italian developer.
+On July 7, 2011, the first modded firmware v2.00 based on the official firmware v1.25 was released by an Italian developer.
 Modded firmware releases v2.10 and v2.20 came out later.
 Compared to the official firmware v1.25, they add a "Safe Mode" (the device can be connected to the computer even when bricked), a DRK (Device Rescue Kit) to unbrick the device, a CPU downclocking tool to save battery life and the possibility to customize the resources (pictures, sounds, fonts, language) of the firmware.

 Since 2011 the alternative free and open-source firmware Rockbox can be installed on the YP-R0.
 Unlike most usual Rockbox targets, the YP-R0 port is not a native port.
 It runs as an application based on the original Linux kernel used by Samsung in the official firmware.
 That makes the development easier but on the downside, Rockbox boots up slower as on the other usual targets.

 As of December 2013, the YP-R0 is an unstable port according to the official Rockbox classification.
 In fact, it runs well enough for a daily use but cannot be installed via Rockbox Utility yet.
-The user has to compile the Rockbox bootloader himself or to use a pre-built modded firmware including the Rockbox bootloader such as modded firmware v2.51 (dualboot) or lightROM 4.6 (Rockbox only).
+The user has to compile the Rockbox bootloader themselves or to use a pre-built modded firmware including the Rockbox bootloader such as modded firmware v2.51 (dualboot) or lightROM 4.6 (Rockbox only).

 Contrary to the Samsung firmware, Rockbox merges the internal memory and the microSD card into the same tags library, supports more audio codecs and gapless playback among other things.